-The second pressings have almost sold out!
+Now on the third pressing, the second pressings having sold out!
 Thank you to all who have purchased the album, it’s getting great reviews from the most important people, YOU!
 I’m so thrilled to receive the feedback and kind words, Easier to Breathe seems to be the stand-out song.
 It tells of a coal-miner looking back over his life, reflecting on easier times but in a positive way – he had a meaningful job, a place in community and a secure home to raise his family!
 ‘It’s work that gives a man his pride’.

 Pete Watkins songs draw on life experiences and observations, melodic tunes with captivating lyrics.